 In 1995, New York City ceased reimbursing the MTA for the full costs of the free/reduced fare program for students.
 Beginning in 1996, New York State and New York City each began paying \$45 per annum to the MTA toward the cost of the program.
 In 2009, New York State reduced their \$45 reimbursement to \$6.3.
 Beginning in 2010, New York State increased their annual commitment to \$25.3 while New York City's annual commitment remained at \$45.
-These commitments have been met by both New York State and New York City for both 2020 and 2021.
-For the year ended December 31, 2021, the MTA received \$90.3 from New York State and New York City combined, which include \$5.0 due from New York State and \$15.0 due from New York City both for the year 2020.
+These commitments have been met by both New York State and New York City for both 2021 and 2022.
+For the year ended December 31, 2021, the MTA received \$90.3 from New York State and New York City combined.
+For the year ended December 31, 2022, the MTA received \$100.3 from New York State and New York City combined, which include \$30.0 prepayment for the year 2023 from The City.

 Prior to April 1995, New York City was obligated to reimburse MTA New York City Transit for the transit police force.
 As a result of the April 1995 merger of the transit police force into the New York City Police Department, New York City no longer reimburses MTA New York City Transit for the costs of policing the Transit System on an ongoing basis since policing of the Transit System is being carried out by the New York City Police Department at New York City's expense.
 MTA New York City Transit continues to be responsible for certain capital costs and support services related to such police activities, a portion of which is reimbursed by New York City.
-MTA New York City Transit received approximately \$2.1 and \$3.4 for the years ended December 31, 2021 and 2020, respectively, from New York City for the reimbursement of transit police costs.
+MTA New York City Transit received approximately \$4.5 and \$2.1 for the years ended December 31, 2022 and 2021, respectively, from New York City for the reimbursement of transit police costs.

 MTAHQ bills MTA Metro-North Railroad through its consolidated services for MTA police costs in the New Haven line of which MTA Metro-North Railroad recovers approximately 65% from Connecticut Department of Transportation.
-The amounts billed for the years ended December 31, 2021 and 2020 were \$23.4 and \$21.0, respectively.
-The amounts recovered for the years ended December 31, 2021 and 2020 were approximately \$15.2 and \$13.6, respectively.
+The amounts billed for the years ended December 31, 2022 and 2021 were \$24.4 and \$23.4, respectively.
+The amounts recovered for the years ended December 31, 2022 and 2021 were approximately \$15.9 and \$15.2, respectively.

 Federal law and regulations require a paratransit system for passengers who are not able to ride the buses and trains because of their disabilities.
 Pursuant to an agreement between New York City and the MTA, MTA New York City Transit, effective July 1, 1993, assumed operating responsibility for all paratransit service required by the Americans with Disability Act of 1990.
 Services are provided by private vendors under contract with MTA New York City Transit.
 New York City reimburses MTA New York City Transit for the lesser of 33% of net paratransit operating expenses defined as labor, transportation, and administrative costs less fare revenues and 6% of gross urban tax proceeds as described above or, an amount that is 20% greater than the amount paid by New York City for the preceding calendar year.
-Fare revenues and New York City reimbursement aggregated approximately \$226.5 in the year ended December 31, 2021, and \$180.6 in the year ended December 31, 2020.
-Total paratransit expenses, including paratransit service contracts, were \$415.6 and \$404.3 in 2021 and 2020, respectively.
+Fare revenues and New York City reimbursement aggregated approximately \$268.5 in the year ended December 31, 2022, and \$226.5 in the year ended

+December 31, 2021.
+Total paratransit expenses, including paratransit service contracts, were \$486.9 and \$415.6 in 2022 and 2021, respectively.